razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

    <img alt="Browser zoom" src="./images/unit-browser-zoom.png" width="700px">

+   * Turns out Zoom just seems to **stretch** the actual hardware pixels.
+[Source](https://stackoverflow.com/questions/29390155/what-exactly-changes-in-the-css-rendering-when-desktop-browsers-zoom-in-or-out)

 2. Design tokens for cross platforms(react for web, react native for apps) which means the typography and spacing scale needs to be stored in a unitless fashion?
    * Yes. we'll store things as unitless in tokens
 3. Couldn't find what does WCAG says about this exactly?
 For eg: it just says the content should be readable at 200% zoom - [WCAG Guideline](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html)
 4. React Native equivalent for rem?
    * There's no equivalent.
 React Native is unitless and everything is considerd as `dp`
-5. The layout and typography scale for web and react native has to be differnt?
+5. The layout and typography scale for web and react native has to be different?
    * Probably yes.
 Because resolution on mobile are becoming denser and the area is still the same which means if we keep things on mobile comparatively bigger to it's desktop counterparts it'll yield better results.
-[Spectrum](https://spectrum.adobe.com/page/platform-scale/#Proportions) did a user reasearch and came up with desktop to mobile ratio of `1:1.25` i.e on mobile, things are 25% bigger compared to desktop.
+[Spectrum](https://spectrum.adobe.com/page/platform-scale/#Proportions) did a user research and came up with desktop to mobile ratio of `1:1.25` i.e on mobile, things are 25% bigger compared to desktop.

 # References
 * Accessible font Sizing - [CSS Tricks](https://css-tricks.com/accessible-font-sizing-explained/)